Smartling/SmartlingHelp/_v2endpoints/strings/get-string-translations.md

 ---

 Returns translated strings from Smartling.
 You can get strings by specifying a file you want translations for, or you can specify individual strings by hashcode.

+Only authorized and active strings will be returned.
+Excluded, unauthorized & inactive strings will not be returned.
+If a string is authorized but does not have a published translation, the `translations` array for that string will be empty.